Making Exercise Healthy Medicine

 Many people hurt from excessive forward bending.
 Then add many exercises with more forward bending - toe touches, knee to chest, most Pilates exercises, and crunches.
 Often these exercises are incorrectly prescribed for back and neck pain.
 They contribute to the original problem of over rounding and bad posture.
 Stop crunches.
 Use functional exercises instead of concentrating on forward bending programs such as Pilates, and certain movements in yoga.
 Click this article on bad exercises.
 Click the class page for yoga classes that teach healthful movement.

-For upper back spasm - under, between, and around the scapula (shoulder blades) a common cause is the bad habit of leaning the upper body backwards when standing.
+For upper back spasm - under, between, and around the scapula (shoulder blades).
+One common cause is the bad habit of leaning the upper body backwards when standing.
 The same leaning back is sometimes associated with spasm in the front muscles just below the breast.
 This is more common when the person who leans the upper body backwards as a bad posture, rounds the upper body forward to compensate, resulting in a habitually shortened area right there that can go into spasm.
-My article on neutral spine shows how to prevent the upper body lean back (Thoracic Lean) and stop this kind of upper body pain.
+My article on Neutral Spine shows how to prevent the upper body lean back (I named it Thoracic Lean) and stop this kind of upper body pain.
 A second cause of upper back spasm is squeezing the shoulder blades together from bad advice on posture.
+Fixing upper body positioning is often more a matter of "unrounding" the upper spine, not bringing or pinching the shoulders.
 See the Neck and Upper Body Pain Fix Article on how to restore default healthy position so no squeezing or pressing down is necessary.

 Much is repeated about "muscle balance" (or imbalance) but what does that mean?
 The often repeated myth is that one (or some) muscles pull more than others (like a tug of war) creating bad posture, or pulling, or other effect, however one muscle pulling more than another is how you move at all, how you are able to carefully aim a pitch or make it faster or slower, and control any large or fine movement.